AGenius/XeroAuth2API/README.md

     IsCustomer = true,

     AccountNumber = $"NEW-ACC",
-    // xeroContact.Website = "http://google.com"; // Currently the Zero API has this read only!!
+    // Website = "http://google.com"; // Currently the Zero API has this read only!!

     Addresses = new List<Xero.NetStandard.OAuth2.Model.Accounting.Address>()
 };